 To help keep this audit under an hour, I recommend glancing over this post.
 It covers how to get a quick glance at your competitors backlink profiles.
 This step is key if you want to keep time investment down to a minimum, but still get a full understanding of the backlinks coming to the site you’re auditing and the competition.

-Keep in mind that this is a high level view.
-Many cases will warrant a full on, hands dirty, nitty-gritty audit.
-For example, if you come across a site that has intense duplicate content issues, or if you find that a backlink profile is riddled with poor links, you’re going to need to dive deeper and take a look.
+Keep in mind that this is a high-level view.
+Many cases will warrant a full-on, dirty dirty, nitty-gritty audit.
+For example, if you come across a site that has intense duplicate content issues, or if you find that a backlink profile is riddled with poor links, you’re going to need to dive deeper and take a closer look.